tomerud/Freshlens/backend/README.md

   - `product_id` (INT, NOT NULL) – Foreign key from `product_global_info`.
   - `is_thrown` (BOOLEAN, NOT NULL) – Indicates if the item was thrown.
   - `date_entered` (DATE, NOT NULL) – Date when the record was created.

+## Main Files

 ### `module_connect.py`
 Listens for camera updates and applies changes to the database—adding new items, removing items, or updating item properties (like refined expiry dates) as needed.

 ### `handle_item_update.py`
-This script is used by 'module.connect.py' to process camera updates.
-It implements the logic for inserting, updating, or archiving items based on the camera’s new data—comparing current database items with the incoming update.
+This script is invoked by `module_connect.py` to process camera updates.
+It implements the logic for inserting, updating, or archiving items based on the camera’s new data by comparing current database items with the incoming update.

 ### `chat.py`
-This function uses OpenAI’s API to generate two recipes based on the given inventory, emphasizing ingredients nearing expiration.
-It loads the API key from environment variables with dotenv, constructs a detailed prompt including the current date and inventory data, and then calls the GPT‑3.5‑turbo model to generate and return the recipes.
+Uses OpenAI’s API to generate two recipes based on the given inventory, emphasizing ingredients nearing expiration.
+It loads the API key from environment variables using dotenv, constructs a detailed prompt (including the current date and inventory data), and calls the GPT‑3.5‑turbo model to generate and return the recipes.

 ### `camera_routes.py`
-Provides an endpoint (/add_camera) to add a new camera record by validating input and inserting it into the database.
+Provides an endpoint (`/add_camera`) to add a new camera record.
+It validates the input and inserts the camera data into the database.

 ### `data_analysis_routes.py`
 Offers several endpoints for data analysis:

-/get_notifications generates expiry notifications based on items nearing expiration.
+- **/get_notifications** – Generates expiry notifications for items nearing expiration.
-/get_nutritional_advice retrieves nutritional data for a user.
+- **/get_nutritional_advice** – Retrieves nutritional data for a user.
-/get_shopping_cart_recommendations returns product recommendations based on predicted waste.
+- **/get_shopping_cart_recommendations** – Returns product recommendations based on predicted waste.
-/get_waste_summary and /get_top_thrown_products provide waste analysis data grouped by week and the top three most discarded products, respectively.
+- **/get_waste_summary** and **/get_top_thrown_products** – Provide waste analysis data grouped by week and the top three most discarded products, respectively.

 ### `fridge_routes.py`
 Handles fridge-related operations such as:

-Adding a fridge (/add_fridge),
+- Adding a fridge (`/add_fridge`).
-Retrieving all fridges for a user,
+- Retrieving all fridges for a user.
-Fetching a fridge's name, categories, products, and specific product items, Obtaining product nutrient data, pricing, storage tips, and calculating a freshness score.
+- Fetching a fridge's name, categories, products, and specific product items.
+- Obtaining product nutrient data, pricing, storage tips, and calculating a freshness score.

-### `fridge_routes.py`
-Retrieves the latest image for each camera associated with a user’s fridges and groups them by fridge.
+- Retrieving the latest image for each camera associated with a user’s fridges and grouping them by fridge.

 ### `item_routes.py`
-Provides an endpoint (/insert_item) to insert a new item record into the database after validating and converting date fields.
+Provides an endpoint (`/insert_item`) to insert a new item record into the database after validating and converting date fields.

 ### `recipe_routes.py`
-Uses the inventory from a given fridge (fetched via an expiry query) and passes it to a ChatGPT-based function (generate_recipe) to generate two recipes.
-It then formats the output for structured JSON.
+Uses the inventory from a given fridge (fetched via an expiry query) and passes it to a ChatGPT-based function (`generate_recipe`) to generate two recipes.
+The output is then formatted as structured JSON.

 ### `user_routes.py`
-Contains endpoints for user management tasks, including checking if a user is already known, updating user subscriptions, and signing up new users.
+Contains endpoints for user management tasks, including checking if a user already exists, updating user subscriptions, and signing up new users.